 You might find yourself asking: Is it even worth the risk?
 My vet said no socializing until they were fully vaccinated?

 Veterinary science, like dog training, has come a long way.
-Remember when we used to bop our dogs on the nose with a newspaper?
 With new studies, comes new information, and with new technology, comes new medical advancements.

 Enrolling your puppy in a safe socialization program can help them grow into well-rounded individuals.